carpentries/instructor-training/episodes/18-motivation.md

 but it's useful to check lessons against these points to make sure they're doing at least a few of these things.

-> ## Provide an example of examplishing value before launching into the list
+> ## Provide an example of establishing value before launching into the list
 > Insert a personal story here about how you establish value in the classroom.
 > Or, use Rayna's personal story, which goes like this:
 > In the Unix lesson, we use a haiku to teach grep.
-> This is a great didatic tool, but it can be hard for learners to see how they can use it in their research.
+> This is a great didactic tool, but it can be hard for learners to see how they can use it in their research.
 > After the grep lesson, I show a one liner that combines head, grep, sort, and unique to produce a ranked list of the most abundant sequences.
 I emphasize that the students just learned each of the pieces.
 > (See https://wikis.utexas.edu/display/bioiteam/Scott's+list+of+linux+one-liners)
-> This way, I connect my bioinformatic users with domain-specific examples using an authentic task that is relevant to their research.
+> This way, I connect my bioinformatics users with domain-specific examples using an authentic task that is relevant to their research.
 {: .callout}

 *   Strategies to establish value: